cardoo-finance/integration-doc/index.md

  - `denied` - guarantee has been denied

 ###### invoice_state
 Payment state of the order.
 Can be one of:

 - `issued` - invoice was issued, but not yet paid
 - `paid` - invoice was paid
 - `failed` - invoice was not paid due to some failure

-###### product_settings
+###### Order properties
-This is an object, that contains properties of the rental, callback and redirect URLs for this order, as well as properties of Cardoo product.
-For more details about the fields of this object, please refer to ["Creating an Order (POST)"](#api-orders-onetime-post) section.
+Rest of the fields contain properties of the rental, callback and redirect URLs for this order, as well as properties of Cardoo product.
+For more details about these fields, please refer to ["Creating an Order (POST)"](#api-orders-onetime-post) section.